How to get the 3 initials Chimchar, Turtwig and Piplup in Pokémon Shiny Diamond and Shining Pearl – Nintenderos

 - For Chimchar, go to the headquarters of the map located in the northeast of Sinnoh.
 The post-game location can be accessed after defeating the High Command, use the scout kit there after arriving and go down.
 Once in the caverns, head north until you find the lava area (it looks like a red square on the map).
 The Pokémon should appear there (if it does not appear, exit and enter again)

-- With TurtwigAfter unlocking the National Pokédex, go to Jubilee City or Greenleaf Town and use the exploration kit there to immediately look for the square on the map that is divided in half with green and blue: this is the hiding place of the special source where it should pokemon appear.
-If it does not appear to you (there is not much probability that it will), enter and exit the route.
+- With TurtwigAfter unlocking the National Pokédex, go to Jubilee City or Greenleaf Town and use the exploration kit there to immediately find the square on the map that is divided in half with green and blue: this is the hiding place of the special source where it should pokemon appear.
+If it does not appear (there is not much probability that it will), go in and out of the route.

 - As to PiplupWe must also go to Jubilee City or Green Leaf Town and use the exploration kit there to access the caves.
 Players can find Piplup in the exact same location as Turtwig.
 We can also find Piplup in the water-only hideouts in the southwestern areas of the Sinnoh map.